08 May, 2022

 The technical definition of integrated curriculum is any pedagogical approach that integrates or unifies two or more subjects and experiences.
 The correlation can range from casual attention to remotely related topics to a planned explanation of interrelated disciplines.

 An integrated curriculum binds multiple subjects into a common theme and strives to provide a depth of knowledge at all levels.
 Although the concept is not new, the integrated curriculum became a buzzword in the 21st century.
-The top nursery schools in Gurgaon have it mentioned in their educational mission as a crucial aspect of their pedagogy.
+The schools in Gurugram have it mentioned in their educational mission as a crucial aspect of their pedagogy.

 Types of integrated curriculum